ChavesOito/jobs-1/README.md

 For this, we need a team not only technically good, but a team that is prepared to accept the responsibility of building a platform that will change people's lives.

-And to help us, Urbanizo have the support of the entire team of Buscapé Company, which is currently the largest Internet company in Brazil.
+And to help us, Urbanizo has the support of the entire team of Buscapé Company, which is currently the largest Internet company in Brazil.

 In order to be considered for a position, you must follow these steps:

-* Read all instructions.
+* Read all instructions;
-* Fork this repository.
+* Fork this repository (if you don’t know how to do that, Google is your friend);
-* Look at the README in the directory and follow the instructions.
+* Look at the README in the CV directory and follow the instructions;
-* Host your forked, updated repo on github and send us the link at jobs@urbanizo.com
+* Host your forked, updated repo on github and send us the link at jobs@urbanizo.com .